godatadriven/godatadriven-blog/content/ds-day.md

-If you ever landed on the page where Facebook lists its Software Engineering [openings](https://www.facebook.com/careers/department?dept=engineering) you can see a common theme in the requirements for the *Core Data Science* positions:
+If you ever landed on the page where Facebook lists its Software Engineering [openings](https://www.facebook.com/careers/department?dept=engineering) you can see a common theme in the requirements for a *Core Data Science* position:

 * Ph.D. in a relevant technical field, or 4+ years experience in a relevant role.